 Mandatory Commercial Organics (Compost) Recycling – AB 1826

 The mandatory Commercial Organic Waste Recycling Law – Assembly Bill (AB) 1826 became effective on January 1, 2016 and requires businesses and multi-family complexes (with 5 or more units) that generate specified amounts of organic waste (compost) to arrange for organics collection services.
-This includes schools, hospitals, stores, restaurants, for-profit or nonprofit organizations, as well as residential dwellings with 5+ units.
+This includes schools, hospitals, stores, restaurants, for-profit or nonprofit organizations, as well as multi-family dwellings with 5+ units.
 Download the AB 1826 brochure here.

-Generators of 4 or more cubic yards of solid waste, recycling, and organic waste combined per week
+AB 1826 currently requires businesses and multi-family complexes that generate two or more cubic yards of solid waste, recycling, and organic waste combined per week to start recycling organic waste (compost).

 *Please note that gardening or landscaping service offered to impacted businesses are also subject to this law and businesses must ensure that this organic waste is recycled.